abinit/abinit/doc/mkdocs-tutorials/base4.md

 ## 6 Surface energy: increasing the number of vacuum layers

 One should now increase the number of vacuum layers: 2 and 3 layers instead of only 1.
 It is preferable to define atomic positions in Cartesian coordinates.
 The same coordinates will work for both 2 and 3 vacuum layers, while this is not the case for reduced coordinates, as the cell size increases.

 The input file ~abinit/tests/tutorial/Input/tbase4_6.in is an example input file, while ~abinit/tests/tutorial/Refs/tbase4_6.out is a reference output file.
 The run is on the order of thirty seconds on a PC 3 GHz.

+{% dialog tests/tutorial/Input/tbase4_6.in tests/tutorial/Refs/tbase4_6.out %}

 In the Broyden step 0 of the first dataset, you will notice the WARNING: